appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

     - Centralize updates in a single branch and propagate changes to all instances as needed.

   - **Different application for different clients:**
-    - Set up distinct instances for each unique application required by different clients.
+    - Use separate Git repositories to manage client-specific updates and configurations.
-    - Use separate Git repositories for each application to manage updates and configurations.
+    - Set up separate instances for each client-specific repositories.
-    - Handle updates and configurations independently for each instance to ensure tailored deployment.
+    - Handle updates and configurations independently for each instance.

 * **Branding**
   - Customize branding to align with the branding guidelines and preferences of each client.